Mississauga Ontario – 7th Largest City in Canada

 Mississauga is currently the third largest city in Ontario, and is the seventh largest city in Canada.

-The remarkable growth of Mississauga has been attributed to many things including its proximity to the City of Toronto.
+The remarkable growth of the city has been attributed to many things including its proximity to the City of Toronto.

 During the second half of the 20th century, the city attracted a diverse population and built up a thriving business sector.

-Malton, a neighborhood of Mississauga located in its northeast corner, is home to Toronto Pearson International Airport, Canada’s busiest airport.
+Malton, a neighborhood located in the northeast corner of the city, is home to Toronto Pearson International Airport, Canada’s busiest airport.

 Mississauga did not grow outward over the years like a typical city, but is actually an amalgamation of three former villages, two townships, and a number of rural hamlets.

-Most of present-day Mississauga was founded in 1805 asToronto Township within York County, and it became part of Peel County when new counties were formed in 1851.
+Most of the present-day city was founded in 1805 asToronto Township within York County, and it became part of Peel County when new counties were formed in 1851.

 Mississauga itself was established as a town in 1968, and was then incorporated as a city in 1974.
 Peel County was restructured into a regional municipality that same year.